zabbix-tools/libzbxpgsql/_docs/local-monitoring-agent.md

     local   all             monitoring                              ident map=monitoring

-Allow the Zabbix agent identity (typically `zabbix` or `root`) to connect as the monitoring role by adding the following to your `pg_indent.conf`:
+Allow the Zabbix agent identity (typically `zabbix` or `root`) to connect as the monitoring role by adding the following to your `pg_ident.conf`:

     # MAPNAME       SYSTEM-USERNAME         PG-USERNAME
     monitoring      zabbix                  monitoring